-Montessori teachers are not the centre of attention in a classroom setting.
-Their role centres on the preparation and organization of learning materials to satisfy the requirements and interests of the children.
-The main target is on children learning, not on teachers teaching.
+Montessori teachers are not the center of attention in a classroom setting.
+Their role centers on the preparation and organization of learning materials to satisfy the requirements and interests of the children.
+The main target is children's learning, not teachers' teaching.

-As a novice, it`s impossible to differentiate between a Montessori and a Primary teacher.
-However, if both the niches are scrutinized minutely, you`ll be ready to identify a good range of differences.
-Montessori schools are meant to guide the students in a creative ambience, which supports creative minds.
+As a novice, it`s impossible to differentiate between a Montessori and a primary teacher.
+However, if both niches are scrutinized minutely, you`ll be ready to identify a good range of differences.
+Montessori schools are meant to guide the students in a creative ambiance, which supports creative minds.

-If you`re looking forward to excelling in your career as a Montessori teacher, you would want to consider accomplishing the Montessori teacher training from a proficient institute.
+If you`re looking forward to excelling in your career as a Montessori teacher, you would want to consider completing the Montessori teacher training from a proficient institute.

-Childhood forms the inspiration for one’s life that demands acute attention and supervision.
+Childhood forms the inspiration for one’s life and demands acute attention and supervision.

 If the distinct nature of a child isn't realized, he is going to fail to exhibit his brilliance.
-The importance of Montessori teacher training is to know the true potential of the children and supply the strongest support to help them flourish.
-The creative and responsive environment not only enables you to explore their hidden brilliance but also encourages them to excel with none exception.
+The importance of Montessori teacher training is to know the true potential of the children and provide the strongest support to help them flourish.
+The creative and responsive environment not only enables you to explore their hidden brilliance but also encourages them to excel without exception.

-Montessori education isn't about teaching children consistent with the prescribed curriculum.
+Montessori education isn't about teaching children in accordance with the prescribed curriculum.
 Rather, it focuses on the flowery methods of hands-on learning.
 During this education system, children are allowed to try what they desire.
 This helps in exploring their ideas and talent, untangling their mental restrictions.

-Dr Maria Montessori, the founder of the Montessori Method, believed that a teacher should specialise in the kid as an individual instead of on the daily lesson plans.
-Although a Montessori teacher plans daily lessons for every child, she must be aware of changes within the child’s interest, progress, mood, and behaviour as well.
+Dr. Maria Montessori, the founder of the Montessori Method, believed that a teacher should specialize in the kid as an individual instead of on the daily lesson plans.
+Although a Montessori teacher plans daily lessons for every child, she must be aware of changes in the child’s interest, progress, mood, and behavior as well.

 They avoid using rewards and punishments for poor work.
-Montessori teachers never criticize or interfere during a child’s work.
+Montessori teachers never criticize or interfere with a child’s work.
 They understand that it is only in a trusting atmosphere that a child’s personality has room to grow.
-Children must have the liberty to settle on their own activities and learn to behave without restriction.
+Children must have the liberty to settle into their own activities and learn to behave without restriction.